galaxyproject/galaxy-hub/content/projects/mpxv/index.md

 -----

-We developed two workflows for the analysis of MPXV sequencing data.
+We developed two workflows for the analysis of Monkeypox Virus (MPXV) sequencing data.
 The workflows are available from [WorkflowHub](https://workflowhub.eu/).

 | Link | Workflow |  Inputs | Outputs | Aligner | Caller |